gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-protection engine and SCTP are asynchronous, meaning that the protection engine may deliver the decrypted SCTP Payload to the SCTP Host without respecting the reception order.
-It's up to SCTP Host to reorder the chunks in the reception buffer and to take care of the flow control according to what specified in {{RFC9260}}.
+protection engine and SCTP are asynchronous, meaning that the protection engine may deliver the decrypted SCTP Payload to the SCTP endpoint without respecting the reception order.
+It's up to SCTP endpoint to reorder the chunks in the reception buffer and to take care of the flow control according to what specified in {{RFC9260}}.
 From SCTP perspective the CRYPTO chunk is part of the transport network.